tholou/myjartestapi/README.md

 * npm run start
 ```

-You should see the following on your terminal, after npm run start:
+You should see the following on your terminal, after `npm run` start:
 ```
 MYJAR Test RESTful API server started on:3000
 ```

-Finally, open a new terminal and run mongod t0 start Mongo DB.
+Finally, open a new terminal and run mongod to start Mongo DB.

-Set Up Completed Succefully, now you can test the API endpoints in Postman.
+Set Up Completed Succefully, now you can test the API endpoints in Postman, like this `http://localhost:3000/api/users`.

 ### API Endpoints.